 Early History of the Whetherbay family

-Another 193 words (14 lines of text) covering the years 146 and 1461 are included under the topic Early Whetherbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Whetherbay research.
+Another 77 words (6 lines of text) covering the years 146 and 1461 are included under the topic Early Whetherbay History in all our PDF Extended History products and printed products wherever possible.

 Whetherbay Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Whetherbay has been recorded under many different variations, including Wetherby, Weatherby, Wetherbie, Wetherbee, Witherby and many more.